savoirtech/hecate/README.md

 It became quite obvious that the future of Cassandra hinged upon the Cassandra Query Language (CQL).
 In 2014, Hecate was completely rewritten using the [Java Driver for Apache Cassandra](https://github.com/datastax/java-driver).

+## The Magic

+Hecate is a Greek goddess often associated with magic and witchcraft.
+The majority of Hecate's (the library, not the goddess) magic resides in the [POJO](pojo/README.md) library.